fivedigit/fivedigit.github.io/_posts/2014-01-23-side-effects-of-kernel-number-array.md

 title:  "Side effects of Kernel#Array"
 date:   2014-01-23 07:32:40
 author: "Jeroen Weeink"
+description: "In Ruby, Kernel#Array converts any object to an Array.
+This works very well for most objects, but for some types of objects, it may not work as expected."
 ---
 [`Kernel#Array`](http://devdocs.io/ruby/kernel#method-i-Array) converts an object to an Array by calling `to_ary` or `to_a` on the object passed into it.
 This works very well to convert most objects into an array: